millejoh/emacs-ipython-notebook/README.rst

   You need to configure subpackage ``ein-smartrep`` to enable this feature.

-Also, EIN heavily relies on standard Emacs libraries including EWOC and EIEIO.
+Also, EIN heavily relies on standard Emacs libraries including EWOC, EIEIO and json.el.
 EIN is currently tested in Emacs 24.1.

 .. _IPython: http://ipython.org/
 .. _websocket.el: https://github.com/ahyatt/emacs-websocket